advice on e-mail

 Many e-mail messages are in Plain Text format, that is, there are no bold or italic characters, no fancy typefaces and no colour.
 That's quite adequate for most e-mail: it's quick to prepare and fast and efficient to transmit.

-Some e-mail software allows you prepare e-mails in HTML format, so that the features mentioned above become possible.
+Often there is an option for you to prepare e-mails in HTML format, so that the features mentioned above become possible.
 HTML is the format of Web pages, so the e-mail you send is like a mini Web page.
-There are two drawbacks:-

 Some e-mail software has the facility to display incoming e-mails in Plain Text format where both formats exist.
 Setting this option will prevent viruses hidden in the body of e-mails from being executed.

-If you receive a lot of junk e-mail (spam) you can reduce the virus risk by using spam-filtering software.
-See our advice on spam.
+If you receive a lot of junk e-mail (spam) you can reduce the virus risk by using an effective means of spam filtering.
+An e-mail classified as spam will alert you to clicking on a malicious link or opening a malicious attachment.

 Backups